paulhanson2000/fm-cmp/README.md

 ```
 # TODO
 Document how to get a GitHub token to be allowed to download more stuff, may be required for the R packages hosted on GitHub
-Document in a Misc. section or s/t: Tip: LD data is big.
+Document in a miscellaneous section or s/t: Tip: LD data is big.
 If you are on a Linux compute cluster, you recommended to make the in/ld directory a symbolic link to your cluster's scratch space.
+Emphasize that you have to run source get\_modules every time b/c that's important and easy to miss.

 <WIP>